square/kotlinpoet/README.md

 }
 ```

-As you can see, it's also possible to use `%O` to reference extension operators functions.
-KotlinPoet convert
+As you can see, it's also possible to use `%O` to reference extension operator functions.
-function name to operator correctly in most cast.
-But in sometimes, a function could be map to multi operators,
+KotlinPoet converts function name to operator correctly in the most cast.
+But sometimes,
-like: `compareTo` could be map to `>`, `<`, `>=` and `<=`.
-In those cases you must assign operator to `MemberName`.
+a function could be mapping to multi operators, like: `compareTo` could be mapping to `>`,
+`<`, `>=` and `<=`.
+In those cases, you must assign operator to `MemberName`.

 ```kotlin
 val compareTo = MemberName("com.squareup.tacos", "compareTo", ">=")